edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

     For example, if you have defined `www.example.com` within the `production` environment, then you cannot define it within any other environment until you delete it from the `production` environment.

 -   Each hostname is mapped to an origin configuration.
 By default, {{ PRODUCT }} proxies cache misses for that hostname to that origin configuration.
 You may override this mapping through your [CDN-as-code configuration](/guides/performance/cdn-as-code).
--   Each hostname requires the installation of a [TLS certificate](#FINDMElink) on our network.
+-   Each hostname requires the installation of a [TLS certificate](#FINDMElink) on our network. {{ PRODUCT }} can automatically generate and install this TLS certificate when both of the following requirements are met:

+    -   **Certificate Authority Authorization:** The Let's Encrypt certificate authority (CA) must be allowed to issue certificates for that hostname.
+It is allowed to issue certificates when either of the following conditions are true:

+        -   A CAA record has not been issued for that hostname or a parent hostname.
+This DNS configuration means that any CA is allowed to generate certificates for that hostname.
+        -   A CAA record explicitly allows the Let's Encrypt CA to generate certificates for that hostname.

+        This sample CAA record indicates that the Let's Encrypt CA is allowed to issue certificates for `cdn.example.com`:

+        `cdn.example.com.
+CAA 0 issue "letsencrypt.org"`

+    -   **Domain Control Validation:** Prove your control over that domain by adding an _acme-challenge CNAME record to it.

 -   Once you are ready to serve traffic through {{ PRODUCT }}, update the hostname's [DNS configuration](#FINDME) to point to our service.

 **To add, modify, or delete hostnames from an environment** <a id="add-modify-delete-hostname"></a>